LAB02-Research/HASS.Agent/README.md

 ### Helping Out

-The best way to help out with developing is to test as much as you can, and report any weird or failing behavior by [opening a ticket](https://github.com/LAB02-Research/HASS.Agent/issues).
+The best way to help out is to test as much as you can, and report any weird or failing behavior by [opening a ticket](https://github.com/LAB02-Research/HASS.Agent/issues).

-Same goes for sharing ideas for new (or improved) functions!
+Same goes for sharing ideas for new (or improved) functionality!
 If you want, you can [join on Discord](https://discord.gg/nMvqzwrVBU) to discuss your ideas.

 Another great way is to help translating HASS.Agent.
-It's easy thanks to POEditor - no coding knowledge required.
+It's easy thanks to POEditor - no coding knowledge required, everything's done online.
 For more info, check out the translating wiki page:

 [Translating](https://github.com/LAB02-Research/HASS.Agent/wiki/Translating)